Takashiidobe/notes/src/books/game-programming-patterns/data-locality.md

 }
 ```

-If we get a cache miss, it\'s more like this:
+If we get a cache miss, it's more like this:

 ```cpp
 for (const auto& item: items) {